 Discussion

 This study was carried out to determine the current anti- microbial resistance profiles of E. coli organisms isolated from chicken cloacae, from selected study sites in Nairobi.
 There was a low E. coli recovery of 31.4% (54/172).
 This was contrary to what was expected since E. coli is one of the most common commensals in the intestinal tracts of both humans and animals; it is also the most commonly isolated bacterium (coprobacterium) from feces [32].
 However, this less-than- 100%-recovery using the cloacal swab method has been observed in other studies.
 Ibrahim et al. [33], isolated E. coli at 53.4% (269/504); Bebora [34] isolated the organism from 4 lots of chickens at 51.1% (97/133), 46% (98/176), 66% (66/ 100), and 88% (22/25).
-This may be due to intermittent shedding of the organisms in feces, as previously docu- mented [35–38].
+This may be due to intermittent shedding of the organisms in feces, as previously documented [35–38].
 Shedding is influenced by stress: muscular fatigue, cold, wetness, limitation of food and water, and concurrent infection [36].
-Working on Salmonella typhi- murium, Brownell et al. [36] found that cloacal excretion of the organisms occurred during the first 5 days of infection, after which the excretion dropped considerably.
-Williams and Whittemore [39] had similar findings; they also con- cluded that the cloacal swab method was inadequate for the isolation of Salmonella typhimurium.
-The amount of fecal material in the cloacal swab is much less than in the in- testinal swab, so there is a higher chance of not picking the organism, even though it is present.
+Working on Salmonella typhimurium, Brownell et al. [36] found that cloacal excretion of the organisms occurred during the first 5 days of infection, after which the excretion dropped considerably.
+Williams and Whittemore [39] had similar findings; they also concluded that the cloacal swab method was inadequate for the isolation of Salmonella typhimurium.
+The amount of fecal material in the cloacal swab is much less than in the intestinal swab, so there is a higher chance of not picking the organism, even though it is present.

 careless disposal of medicines.
 This trend of resistance has also been reported in other studies [22, 40–44].
 In this study, it was encouraging to find that some E. coli strains were still susceptible to the commonly-used antimicrobials; for ex- ample, 5 (9.3%) of the isolates were susceptible to all the 8 antimicrobials tested.
-High susceptibilities were also ob- served to Amoxicillin and Gentamicin (each at 96.3%), Chloramphenicol (85.2%), and Nalidixic acid (75.9%).
+High susceptibilities were also observed to Amoxicillin and Gentamicin (each at 96.3%), Chloramphenicol (85.2%), and Nalidixic acid (75.9%).

 Antimicrobial-resistant bacteria could also have origi- nated from dogs and rats which are normally seen every- where in human dwellings (especially in informal settlements), in markets, and in farms [45–49].
 There is documentation on the presence of zoonotic antimicrobial- resistant bacteria in dogs [44, 50] and rats [22]; hence, these animals can easily and widely disseminate them.
 Allor- echtova et al. [44] specifically looked for ESBL-producing